MarnieMaddock/ProntoPCR/paper/paper.md

 # Requirements and Limitations

 The main requirement for \texttt{ProntoPCR} to run is a correctly formatted .csv file, including the sample names.
 If the inserted .csv file does not meet the requirements, a variety of error messages can prompt the user to alter the .csv file until it is in the correct format (see [user guide](https://marniemaddock.github.io/ProntoPCR/)).
-The application also does not include exhaustive options for statistics and graphing, however users can download the results of each calculation, which can be fed into their own analysis pipelines.
+The application also does not include exhaustive options for statistics and graphing; however, users can download the results of each calculation, which can be fed into their own analysis pipelines.

 # Acknowledgements